After a century of waiting, Russians witness a royal wedding once more

 He currently runs a royal charitable foundation — issuing grants, not edicts — in celebration of Russian culture and history.

-Meanwhile, his bride — Ms. Bettarini — comes from a non-noble diplomat's family and converted to Orthodoxy for the wedding.
+Meanwhile, his bride — Bettarini — comes from a non-noble diplomat's family and converted to the Orthodox Church for the wedding.
 With her conversion, she replaced her birth name Rebecca with the more Russified Victoria Romanovna.

-Outside of Saint Isaacs, a crowd of well-wishers and curiosity-seekers debated the meaning — if any — of the return of these royals, however distant.
+Outside of St. Isaacs, a crowd of well-wishers and curiosity seekers debated the meaning — if any — of the return of these royals, however distant.

-"Without an emperor Russia can't exist," said Viktor, who like most of the assembled crowd, declined to give his last name.
-"Russia needs a tsar, not a Soviet premier or a president."
+"Without an emperor, Russia can't exist," said Viktor, who like most of the assembled crowd, declined to give his last name.
+"Russia needs a czar, not a Soviet premier or a president."

 Nearby, a man named Oleg was trying — and failing — to sell tickets for canal cruises to tourists.
-He was slightly miffed at the wedding pulling away his customers.
+He was slightly miffed that the wedding was pulling away his customers.

 "Besides, we already have Mr. Putin," he said, noting Russian President Vladimir Putin was himself practically a monarch after more than two decades in power.